 Negative credit can prevent approval for the following:

 - Residency and Relocation Loan (for fourth-year students)

 Negative credit may also require a student borrower to have a co-signer on the loan.
 Students should request a copy of their credit report before beginning school and resolve any outstanding problems.
 Credit scores will affect the interest rates on private student loans, with a poor credit score resulting in a higher interest rate.
 Most lenders do not set a cap on interest rates and the amount of interest can be charged during the life of the loan.

 This loan program is available to assist fourth-year students with the costs associated with residency application, travel for interviews, and relocation for residency, if applicable.
 Residency and relocation costs cannot be included in the cost of attendance and funded by federal funds.
 The Financial Aid Office does not process these loans.
 Residency and relocation loans do not require certification of eligibility.

 This is not a comprehensive list of participating loan lenders.
-Students are always encouraged to evaluate other lenders.
+Students are always free to select other lenders.